Training & Curriculum

 Core Curriculum for Pediatric Fellows

-The yearly seminar series for all pediatric fellows is intended to facilitate interaction among pediatric fellows and cover content areas that are common to all subspecialty residents.
+DOP sponsors a year-long series of seminars for all pediatric fellows intended to facilitate interaction among pediatric fellows and cover content areas that are common to all subspecialty residents.
 Seminars include a variety of pertinent topics including: Starting Out in Research, Presenting Research, How to be an Effective Teacher, How to Find a Job, Communicating with Families, and others.